 And now let’s discuss how to finish them with a french seam, instead…

 Instead of folding the pocket bag in half with wrong sides together, you will want to fold it in half with right sides together.
-To do this you’ll have to kind of maneuver the pocket bag over to the side.
+To do this you’ll have to kind of manoeuvre the pocket bag over to the side.

 Align the outer edge and bottom curved edge.
 Pin along the bottom curved edge only.